tinko26/ao/docs/api/src/ao/ao_heap4obj.h.md

 );
 ```

-This type represents a compare function, that implements a strict total order on objects.
+Represents a compare function, that implements a strict total order on objects.

 # Structs